 12.60.010 Nonconforming Buildings: Maintenance, Repairs, And Upkeep

 A nonconforming building or structure existing at the time the applicable zoning regulations become effective may be maintained.
-Repairs and structural alterations may likewise be made to such a a nonconforming building.
+Repairs and structural alterations may likewise be made to such a nonconforming building.

-A nonconforming building or structure which is damaged or partially destroyed by fire, flood, wind, earthquake, or other calamity or Act of God or the public enemy, may be restored, and the occupancy or use of such building, structure, or part thereof that, which existed at the time of such partial destruction may be continued or resumed, provided that such restoration is started within a period of one (1) year and is diligently prosecuted to completion.
+A nonconforming building or structure which is damaged or partially destroyed by fire, flood, wind, earthquake, or other calamity or Act of God or the public enemy, may be restored, and the occupancy or use of such building, structure, or part thereof that, existed at the time of such partial destruction may be continued or resumed, provided that such restoration is started within a period of one (1) year and is diligently prosecuted to completion.

 12.60.020 Nonconforming Buildings: Additions, Enlargements, And Moving